 BJ Baldwin’s racing trophy truck, where he won more than one Baja race, weighs a stout 6,100 lbs.
 He’s a halfway decent driver throwing that thing around.
 Just check out this video showing off his championship truck and him absolutely killing it in a 3-lane wide parking lot of Hoonigan’s garage (It’s a decent channel with good vids worth checking out):

 Jimco Racing fastball racing spec trophy truck build comes in at an amazing 5,280 lbs.
 And that is a truck you can purchase for the same price as a house (see above)!

-Spec trucks don’t have the same liberties as a trophy truck but they are close.
-So naturally they should be a little lighter.
+Spec trucks don’t have the same liberties as a trophy trucks but they are close.
+So naturally, they should be a little lighter.

 I’ll see you inside one of these bad boys one day.